 - Mouth ulcers

 These symptoms can last anywhere from a few days to several weeks.
-During the early stage of HIV infection, the virus may not show up on a test, but individuals are highly contagious and can spread infection to others during this time.
+During the early stage of HIV infection, the virus may not show up on a test; individuals are still highly contagious during this time, however.

-Despite an increase in awareness and treatment options for HIV over the past decades, many people still feel there is a stigma around the disease.
+Despite an increase in awareness of and treatment options for HIV over the past few decades, many people still feel there is a stigma around the disease.
 Many addiction counselors have experience and training in helping people cope and heal after receiving a positive diagnosis.
-It’s important to find a knowledgeable and compassionate therapist who understands what you’re going through and can help you find peace and recovery.
+It’s important to find a knowledgeable and compassionate therapist who understands the nuances of the experience and can help provide peace and recovery.

 I got honest about my HIV status.
 Not that I denied it, but in the world of addiction, it wasn’t talked about.
 I have been healthy for the past 30 plus years with HIV.
 My recovery is the prime reason for my health.
 I have adopted a little special needs boy who is also HIV [positive], in addition to being an amputee.
 I have obtained an associate’s degree, a bachelor’s [degree], and a graduate degree… I am beyond happy most of the time and when I am not — I look at my little boy and realize how lucky we are to have one another!